 The construction of Phase I was completed and delivered in the first quarter of 2012.
-As of 31 March 2020, a remaining GFA of 8,599 sq.m. is held for sale.
+As of 31 March 2021, a remaining GFA of 8,163 sq.m., mainly comprised car parking area, is held for sale.

 In 2013, the Group had disposed of the Phase II of Dalian Coastal International Centre to an independent third party.